MBPsS, BSc(hons) Psych (Open), DHP(NC), CHP(NC), MNSHPM, CNHC reg., Registered Exercise Professional

 Qualifying in hypno-psychotherapy and yoga

 This led to me training as a Hypnotherapist and Hypno-Psychotherapist, graduating from the Oxford cohort of the NCHP with distinction after 2 years of Masters-level training.
 I am currently working towards my full UKCP registration for hypno-psychotherapy which I will obtain after a further 5 years of client work.
 Following my Hypno-Psychotherapy Diploma, I also gained my Certificate in Online Therapy so I could offer my clients hypnotherapy and psychotherapy over the telephone and online.
 As working online changes the therapeutic relationship and introduces different challenges to working face-to-face, it’s really important for therapists to have this additional knowledge.
 After building up my hypno-psychotherapy practice, and with relaxation being central to how hypnosis works, becoming a yoga teacher felt like the next logical step on my journey.
 I’d been practicing yoga for 10 years before deciding to train as a teacher and I’d always loved yoga.
-I dealt with my own stress and anxiety by moving my body, so sharing this with others was an opportunity that was staring me in the face.
+I’d become used to managing my own stress and anxiety by moving my body, so sharing this with others was an opportunity that was staring me in the face.

 After a further 2 years of study, I earned my 350-hour Diploma in Teaching Yoga with Train Fitness in London.
 While I was studying, I particularly enjoyed learning about the different energy centres in the body (chakras) and how the body moves anatomically.
 As a result, my yoga classes are designed to have a real ‘mind-body’ feel so you leave class feeling strong and relaxed, mentally and physically.

-Since obtaining my yoga teaching diploma, I have also completed my Fitness Instructor (Gym) Certificate, Pre and Postnatal Exercise Certificate and my Yoga Shred, Yoga Nidra and Yin Yoga certifications.
+Since obtaining my yoga teaching diploma, I have also completed my Fitness Instructor (Gym) qualification, Pre and Postnatal Exercise certificate and my Yoga Shred, Yoga Nidra and Yin Yoga certifications.
 These certifications have enabled me to offer additional services to my one-to-one yoga clients and also run some different class types.
 Yin Yoga and Yoga Nidra are particular features of my therapeutic yoga sessions but I can also incorporate hypnotherapy into these as well.

 Learning for a lifetime